frequency-chain/frequency/designdocs/DELEGATION.md

 ## Context and Scope
 This document describes how a delegation is created and validated on chain.
-Delegations can be used to perform tasks on behalf of another AccountId.
+Delegations can be used to perform tasks on behalf of another StaticId.
 Some examples of delegated actions and delegated permissions are given.
 It's expected that the actions and permissions that are implemented for delegation will evolve as needed.